dragosgaftoneanu/okta-simple-jwt-verifier/README.md

 This method sets an audience to be checked in the JWT token.

 ### setClientId($clientId)
-This method sets a client ID to be checked inside "cid" claim, which is present in access tokens.
+This method sets a client ID to be checked inside `cid` claim, which is present in access tokens.

 ### setIssuer($issuer)
 This method sets an issuer to be checked in the JWT token.